 What Does Software Asset Management Do?

 Basically, the goal of SAM is to keep your software assets (such as productivity applications) secure, compliant and up-to-date.
-But this is done through a clearly defined and implemented process in your business or organization.
+This is done through a clearly defined and implemented process in your business or organization.

 The specifics might be different, but in general, SAM teams keep track of software licenses deployed at your organization.
 Your SAM team will monitor how software licenses are used and/or your company’s software deployment.